TikalCosmo/Charp/LearnCsharp/README.md

 ### Convert Celsius to Fahrenheit
 + Write a program that reads a Celsius degree in a double value from the console, then converts it to Fahrenheit and display the result.
 + Formula for the conversion is: fahrenheit = (9 / 5) * celsius + 32

+# Exercise 6
+### ComputeChange

+1. Prompt the user to enter the amount as a decimal number, such as 11.56.
+2. Convert the amount (e.g., 11.56) into cents (1156).
+3. Divide the cents by 100 to find the number of dollars.
+Obtain the remaining cents using the cents remainder 100.
+4. Divide the remaining cents by 25 to find the number of quarters.
+Obtain the remaining cents using the remaining cents remainder 25.
+5. Divide the remaining cents by 10 to find the number of dimes.
+Obtain the remaining cents using the remaining cents remainder 10.
+6. Divide the remaining cents by 5 to find the number of nickels.
+Obtain the remaining cents using the remaining cents remainder 5.
+7. The remaining cents are the pennies.
+8. Display the result.